The 2 Main Types of Lymphoma • CCTreatment

 The fourth step of glycolysis is the conversion of 1,3-bisphosphoglycerate to 3-phosphoglycerate.
 The enzyme phosphoglyceromutase catalyzes this reaction.
 Phosphoglyceromutase uses ATP to convert 1,3-bisphosphoglycerate to 3-phosphoglycerate.

 The fifth step of glycolysis is the conversion of 3-phosphoglycerate to 2-phosphoglycerate.
-The enzyme enolase catalyzes this reaction.
-Enolase uses NADH to convert 3-phosphoglycerate to 2-phosphoglycerate.
+The enzyme enolase catalyzes this reaction, using NADH to convert 3-phosphoglycerate to 2-phosphoglycerate.

 The sixth step of glycolysis is the conversion of 2-phosphoglycerate to phosphoenolpyruvate.
-The enzyme pyruvate kinase catalyzes this reaction.
-Pyruvate kinase uses ADP to convert 2-phosphoglycerate to phosphoenolpyruvate.
+The enzyme pyruvate kinase catalyzes this reaction, using ADP to convert 2-phosphoglycerate to phosphoenolpyruvate.

 The seventh and final step of glycolysis is the conversion of phosphoenolpyruvate to pyruvate.
-The enzyme pyruvate kinase catalyzes this reaction.
-Pyruvate kinase uses ATP to convert phosphoenolpyruvate to pyruvate.
+The enzyme pyruvate kinase catalyzes this reaction, using ATP to do so.

 Glycolysis is a fundamental process in the body because it provides energy for cells and tissues.
 Without glycolysis, cells and tissues would not be able to function correctly.

-Glucose is a sugar that is found in many foods.
-The body also produces it.
-Glucose is essential because it is a significant energy source for the body.
+Glucose is a sugar found in many foods and produced by the body.
+It is essential because it is a significant energy source.

-The body breaks down glucose into a substance called ATP.
-The body uses ATP for energy.
-The body uses glucose to make other substances, such as glycogen and DNA.
+The body breaks down glucose into a substance called ATP, which it uses for energy and to make other substances, such as glycogen and DNA.

-Glucose can be found in many foods, including fruits, vegetables, grains, and dairy products.
+Glucose is present in many foods, including fruits, vegetables, grains, and dairy products.
 Individuals can also make it artificially.

 Glucose is essential for the proper functioning of the body.
 It provides energy for the body and helps to make other vital substances.

 There are no known side effects of glucose.
-However, eating a balanced diet is essential as not consuming too much sugar.
-Consuming too much sugar can lead to weight gain and other health problems.
+However, eating a balanced diet is essential, as is not consuming too much sugar, which can lead to weight gain and other health problems.

 Gluconeogenesis is the process of converting non-glucose sugars into glucose.
-This process is essential for the proper functioning of the body.
-Gluconeogenesis takes place in the liver and kidney.
+It takes place in the liver and kidneys and is essential for the proper functioning of the body.

 The first step of gluconeogenesis is the conversion of pyruvate to phosphoenolpyruvate.
-The enzyme pyruvate kinase catalyzes this reaction.
-Pyruvate kinase uses ATP to convert pyruvate to phosphoenolpyruvate.
+The enzyme pyruvate kinase catalyzes this reaction, using ATP to convert pyruvate to phosphoenolpyruvate.

 The second step of gluconeogenesis is the conversion of fructose to glyceraldehyde 3-phosphate.
 The enzyme fructose 1,6-bisphosphatase catalyzes this reaction.
 Fructose 1,6-bisphosphatase uses ATP to convert fructose to glyceraldehyde 3-phosphate.